 Unique Activities in China

-Another good way to get an idea of things to do in China is to scan the activities offered by Get Your Guide or Viator.
-They work directly with local tour operators at the major tourist spots in China, so you won’t have to scour the internet or roam around town trying to find the best deal.
+Viator is another popular travel website that helps you book things to do in China.
+They work directly with local tour operators in China, so you won’t have to scour the internet or roam around town trying to find the best deal.

 China is an enormous country so travelling by air across larger distances is well worthwhile.
 Most tickets are booked through tour operators but backpackers or independent travellers can book through the Chinese International Travel Service which charges a commission.
 You can attempt to buy tickets from booking offices but you will find that the Chinese government has put some restrictions on foreign air travel, most notably you will be refused access to areas such as Tibet if you are not part of a “group tour” arranged through a tour operator or Chinese International Travel Service.